cloudify-cosmo/getcloudify.org/source/guide/3.2/guide-security.md

 Generally, a userstore is simply a class that enables loading of user details and returns them as a user object.

 Typically (but not always) user details are stored as records in a database or objects in a directory.
-Each user can be identified by a unique attribute, such as a username or id, or by a unique combination of attributes.<br/>
+Each user can be identified by a unique attribute, such as a username or id, or by a unique combination of attributes.<br>
-In order to authenticate a user (for example by a set of username and password) it might be required to load the user's details and verify the given credentials indeed match.<br/>
+In order to authenticate a user (for example by a set of username and password) it might be required to load the user's details and verify the given credentials indeed match.<br>
 To support a variety of user-store systems and configurations Cloudify security framework can accept different userstore implementations.
 It's possible to use the default Flask-secuREST simple userstore or to specify a new implementation that supports a specific userstore system.